enheit/jessie-and-friends/same-thing-from-the-different-universes.md

 Yes, Jessie?
 Woof-woof!
 Alright!

-If you run the `git status` command and investigate the result message, you may notice that Git says that you have "unmerged paths", and under "Unmerged paths:" message, there is an `apple.txt` file marked as "both added".
+If you run the `git status` command and investigate the result message, you may notice that Git says that you have "unmerged paths", and under "Unmerged paths:" title, you can see the message - "both added: apple.txt".

 ```
 On branch master